RSYashwanth/Library-Client/README.md

 # Library Manager Client

-This is a client application for the Library Manager
+This is a client-side application for the Library Manager

 ## Table of Contents